justonly011298/Mathematics-and-Physics/README.md

 Courses from Calculus to Topology, Applied Mathematics to Number Theory.

 ### Part Two: Physics
 Various courses from standard undergraduate physics.
-Introductory level to senior/graduate electromagnetism.
+Introductory level to first year graduate school.

 ## Book Two: Undergraduate Research
-Notes from all research that has been conducted between 2012 and 2019.
+Notes from all research that has been conducted between 2012 and 2018.

 ### Part Three: LoCSST
 Notes and miscellaneous work conducted at the Lowell Center for Science and Space Technology.